 Remember that by overclocking the video memory, you’re also increasing its effective memory clock.
 Further, you can undervolt your graphics card and, at the same time, overclock the memory to get lower temperatures and a bit higher performance.

 Calculating RTX 3080 memory bandwidth

 Last but not least, let’s calculate the memory bandwidth of the RTX 3080.
-This isn’t as important as the effective memory clock, but it’s good to know how to do it.
+This isn’t as important as the effective memory clock, but knowing how to do it is good.
 So, now we should multiply the effective memory clock (19Gbps) by the card’s bus width (320-bit) and then divide the result by eight so we get the result in bytes instead of bits since the memory bandwidth is shown in gigabytes instead of gigabits.
 Remember that you should express the effective memory clock in bits and not in gigabits:

 19000 bits × 320 / 8 = 760,000 bytes per second/1000 = 760 gigabytes per second (760GB/s)